CluedIn-io/CluedIn.Documentation/docs/kb/kb0011-configuration-migration.md

     Depending on how much configuration there is to import, this may take up to 15 minutes to complete.

-This concludes the general process of how to export and import configuration from one environment to another.
+This concludes the general process of how to export and import configuration locally from one environment to another.

 #### Azure DevOps (Pipeline)